tmk/tmk_keyboard/keyboard/s60-x/README.md

 S60-X keyboard firmware
 =======================
 DIY compact keyboard designed by VinnyCordeiro for Sentraq.
-Based on GH60 code.
+Most of the keymaps are based on GH60 code.

 ## Build
 Move to this directory then just run `make` like: